murygin/v2020/README.md

 A protoype application with REST interface powered by Neo4j and Spring Boot.

-Development of this application ist stoped because of a missing feature in Spring Data Neo4j: [DATAGRAPH-555 Support DynamicProperties](https://jira.spring.io/browse/DATAGRAPH-555).
+Development of this application ist stopped because of a missing feature in Spring Data Neo4j: [DATAGRAPH-555 Support DynamicProperties](https://jira.spring.io/browse/DATAGRAPH-555).

 Build and run